Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 Now, like a true software-gamedev-hipster, I also shill `bevy`.
 The core framework of bevy is an ECS among many great rust ECSs, but I especially appreciate that its systems are mere functions.
 Its system scheduler may be particularly attractive to FP shills as well.
-It is declarative, it leverages higher-order functions for scheduling your systems, it provides system composition with piping and mapping, and it does its best to abstract away the parallel execution of systems.
+It is declarative, it leverages higher-order functions for scheduling your systems, it provides system composition with piping and mapping, and it does its best to abstract away the parallel execution of systems safely.

-However, the only way to interact with the world in vanilla bevy is by writing systems that have side effects.
+However, the main way to interact with the world in vanilla bevy is by writing systems that have side effects.
 If you want to update a resource, you must parameterize a `ResMut`.
 If you want to edit components in-place, you must query them `&mut`-ably.
 If you want to load an asset, you must interact with the internally mutable `AssetServer`.